CryptvJet/Pulse-Core/README.md

 # Pulse-Core

-Yay!

-This project contains a simple pulse simulation playground.
-Open `index.html` in a browser to try it out.
+Pulse-Core is a browser-based sandbox for experimenting with a simple pulse simulation.
+Open `index.html` in a modern browser and start drawing patterns to see how they evolve.

-## Usage
+## Features

-1. Click and drag on the grid to paint active cells, even while the simulation is running.
+- **Interactive grid** – Click and drag to paint cells even while the simulation runs.
-2. Press **Start** to run the simulation or **Stop** to pause.
-3. Adjust **Pulse Length**, **Fold Threshold** and **Zoom** with the sliders.
-A threshold of 0 disables folding and folded cells appear dark gray.
-The current fold threshold is shown next to its slider.
-These values—and **Neighbor Count**—can be changed even while the simulation is running.
-   The grid is capped at 500×500 cells for performance.
-Zoom levels that would exceed this size are automatically adjusted.
-4. Choose a tool from the **Tool** drop-down:
-   - **Brush** – paint live cells.
-   - **Eraser** – reset cells to 0.
-   - **Pulse Injector** – inject a repeating 0→1→0 signal for the selected **Injector Length** and color.
-   - **Pattern Stamper** – stamp a saved pattern at the clicked location.
-Use **Save Pattern** to store the current live cells.
-5. Adjust the **Neighbor Count** slider (0–8) to control when a cell becomes active:
-   - **0** – every cell simply flips state each tick.
-   - **1–8** – a cell turns on only when it has exactly that many live neighbors.
-   The chosen value appears next to the slider.
+- **Start/Stop controls** – Run or pause the pulse engine at any time.
+- **Adjustable sliders** – Tune pulse length, fold threshold, zoom level and neighbor count on the fly.
+- **Tool selection** – Switch between brush, eraser, pulse injector and pattern stamper.

-Use the **Reverse** button to step backward through previous pulses.
-A color picker lets you choose the color for brush strokes, injected pulses and stamped patterns.
+- **Color picker** – Choose the color used for brush strokes, injected pulses and stamped patterns.
-The **Pulse Flash** checkbox toggles the brief black-frame effect between pulses.
-This effect also starts disabled and can be enabled at any time.
-The **Grid Lines** checkbox toggles visible borders between cells.

-This scaffolding separates UI from simulation logic to allow future growth.
-Upcoming work will add pulse direction, folding geometry and substrate density.

-## Offline Pattern Saving
+- **Reverse stepping** – Walk backward through up to 200 prior pulses.

-You can save the current pattern to a `.json` file and load it later without any backend:
+- **Pattern saving** – Download the entire grid as a JSON file and reload it later with the upload option.

-1. Enter a name in the **Pattern Name** field and click **Save Pattern**.
-A JSON file containing the entire grid will be downloaded.
-2. Choose a saved pattern file with the file input and then click **Upload Pattern** to refresh the grid using its data.

-Everything runs entirely in the browser so no internet connection is required.
+- **Optional overlays** – Toggle pulse flash, debug numbers and grid lines.

+The grid automatically resizes with your browser window but will not exceed 500×500 cells for performance reasons.

+## Running the Simulation

+1. Open `index.html` in your browser.
+2. Select a tool and draw directly on the canvas.
+3. Press **Start** to begin pulsing; **Stop** pauses the animation.
+4. Adjust sliders and checkboxes to experiment with different behaviors.
+5. Save your design with **Save Pattern** or restore a previous one with **Upload Pattern**.

+Everything happens client-side, so once loaded you can use the tool without an internet connection.

 ## Development